 Common Name: Lady's mantle, lion's foot, bear's foot, dew cup

-Part/s Used: Leaves + Flowers
+Part/s Used: Leaves and flowers

 Energetics: Cooling, drying